Our life stages are unique, Kathy enjoys sharing her thoughts and stages through her writing and looks forward to learning about yours.

 Humankind need not part for connection when one relies on the constant flame.
 This frivolous fight has us hiding under bushes.
 Bring forth the smoke signals of positivity in the darkness.
 Grow our fires in fervent servitude for all to see its Light.

 Encourage one another not to cower in this temporary home.
 Let the inferno ignite to spread within our company.
 This Blaze requires no containment as we rely upon its source.
 We pray to remove our separations, caressing all with pure luminosity, stirring the passion for a perfect peace to live within us.
 Could we create a laborious effort known for our center and not our sides?

 Hence, when we leave these embers in our wake.
 It will not be the accolades of prosperity we wish to present.
-Instead, our humble repentance for the calamity of humanism, we display reactions to the flesh.
+Instead of our humble repentance for the calamity of humanism, we display reactions to the flesh.

 In conclusion, what will have mattered?
 Did we know the Way, Truth, and Life for which we lived?
-Wars of woe in current days are nothing compared to the Light that saves the world.
-Will they know us by our acts of servitude to the Almighty?
-Being in this world, but not of it.
-Would you please help us be mindful of the brief exposure of our example?
+Wars of woe nowadays are nothing compared to the Light that saves the world.
+Will they know us through our acts of servitude to the Almighty?
+Being in this world, but not in it.
+Please help us be mindful of the brief exposure of our example?
 Perhaps then we'll live like we are dying.
 To remain focused on the thoughts of the youngest inaugural poet, Amanda Gorman, may we continue to seek the Light while striving to be it!
 What a beautiful place to start!

 © 2021 Kathy Henderson